Semi-Supervised Laplace Learning on Stiefel Manifolds: Experiments

 \subsection{Numerical results}

-Table \ref{tab:mainres} above and \ref{tab:MNIST}, \ref{tab:FashionMNIST}, \ref{tab:Cifar10}, and \ref{tab:scaling} in the supplementary show the average accuracy and standard deviation over all $100$ trials for various label rates.
-Our SSM and SSM-KL methods consistently out-perform state-of-the-art.
+In table~\ref{tab:mainres}, we present our main results comparing our method to Laplace learning \citep{zhu2003semi} and Poisson learning \citep{calder20poisson} as well as our refinement based on KL-partitioning to the PoissonMBO refinement.
+Our SSM and SSM-KL methods consistently outperform state-of-the-art.
+For a full evaluation, in Tables \ref{tab:MNIST}, \ref{tab:FashionMNIST}, \ref{tab:Cifar10} we compare our SSM approach and alignment-based approximation (Procrustes-SSL) against Laplace learning \citep{zhu2003semi}, Poisson learning \citep{calder20poisson}, lazy random walks \citep{zhou2004lazy,zhou2004learning}, weighted nonlocal Laplacian (WNLL) \citep{shi2017weighted}, $p$-Laplace learning \citep{flores2019algorithms}, and Laplacian Eigenmaps SSL (LE-SSL)\citep{Belkin2002UsingMS}.
+Our SSM approach outperforms all methods in almost all cases.
+Table \ref{tab:mainres} above and \ref{tab:MNIST}, \ref{tab:FashionMNIST}, \ref{tab:Cifar10}, and Figure \ref{tab:scaling} show the average accuracy and standard deviation over all $100$ trials for various label rates.
 In particular, our method strictly improves over relevant methods on all datasets at a variety of label rates ranging from low (1 label) to high (4000).
-In the supplementary material, we expand on this evaluation\textemdash showing that the trend persists with medium label rate (100-1000 labels).
+We further expand on this evaluation\textemdash showing that the trend persists with medium label rates (100-1000 labels).

 On all datasets, the proposed method exceeds the performance of related methods, particularly as the difficulty of the classification problem increases (i.e. CIFAR-10).
-In the supplementary material, we see that while Laplacian Eigenmaps SSL achieves better performance at higher label rates relative to Procrustes-SSL, at lower label rates Procrustes Analysis is significantly more accurate.
+In Tables~\ref{tab:MNIST}, \ref{tab:FashionMNIST}, and \ref{tab:Cifar10} we see that while Laplacian Eigenmaps SSL achieves better performance at higher label rates than Procrustes-SSL, Procrustes Analysis is significantly more accurate at lower label rates.
 We highlight the discrepancy between the approximate method (Procrustes-SSL) and our SSM-based refinement.
 This indicates the importance of SSM for recovering good critical points of \eqref{eq:rescaled_f}.